Explore the pristine waterways of Patagonia and Tierra del Fuego on an unforgettable cruise experience.

 Fly from London to Hyderabad with Emirates via Dubai.
 (N)

-Early morning arrival and early check-in at The Courtyard by Marriott for 2 nights.
-Morning at leisure followed by afternoon sightseeing in Charminar, home to one of India's largest mosques, the Mecca Masjid, built in 1598.
+Early morning arrival and early check-in at Park Hyatt for 2 nights.
+Settle into your hotel before an afternoon sightseeing in Charminar, home to one of India's largest mosques, the Mecca Masjid, built in 1598.
+Visit the magnificent Chowmahalla palace, inspired by the Shah of Iran's Palace in Tehran.
 A maze of bazaars surrounds the Charminar arch, the best known and oldest being Lad bazaar.
-Here, you can buy almost anything, from colourful bangles and rosewater to silverwork, antiques, fabrics and elegant pearls.
+Here you can buy almost anything, from colourful bangles and rosewater to silverwork, antiques, fabrics and elegant pearls.
 Tucked away in the labyrinthine streets are a handful of perfume shops paying homage to the Mughal legacy of ittar, an essential oil.
 Learn more about the blending of these oils and blend your own unique perfume.
-Welcome dinner in a local restaurant in Old Charminar.
+This evening enjoy a welcome dinner in a local restaurant in Old Charminar.
 (D)

-Visit Valparai, set in the Anaimalai hills of the Western Ghats and surrounded by lush tea plantations and forest.
-Take a tour of a private tea plantation and factory.
-Visit an interpretation centre and rainforest project to learn first-hand about elephant-human conflict.
-(B, D)
+Full-day visit to Valparai, set in the Anaimalai hills of the Western Ghats and surrounded by lush tea plantations and forest.
+The hill station is also home to herds of wild elephants, lion-tailed macaques and vivid flora and fauna.
+Take a tour of a private tea plantation and factory, followed by lunch and a walk through a tea estate where you are likely to see local workers clipping tea bushes.
+(B, L, D)

 This tour is based in 4- and 5-star accommodation.